 - Trucking data (much of which might be compiled by regulatory units of the DOT) includes volume, performance measurements, cost and cost-benefit analyses, and highway statistics.

-Health care is one of the largest sectors in the U.S. economy.
+Health care is one of the largest sectors in the US economy.
 It is also a significant cost factor for both companies and consumers.
-The Agency for Healthcare Research and Quality [http://www.ahrq.gov/research/index.html], a unit of the U.S. Department of Health and Human Services, is a major collector and publisher of financial data relating to health care.
-Its ongoing original research includes the “Healthcare Cost and Utilization Project,” which is the largest collection of inpatient hospital care statistics in the United States, and the “Medical Expenditure Panel Survey,” which collects data from households, care providers, and insurers.
+The Agency for Healthcare Research and Quality, a unit of the US Department of Health and Human Services, is a major collector and publisher of financial data relating to health care.
+Its ongoing original research includes the "Healthcare Cost and Utilization Project," which is the largest collection of inpatient hospital care statistics in the United States, and the "Medical Expenditure Panel Survey," which collects data from households, care providers, and insurers.

 Commercial bank data

-The Federal Reserve Board and the Office of the Comptroller of the Currency (OCC) are two principal sources of financial data about commercial banks.
-The Fed’s reports [http://www.federalreserve.gov/econresdata/statisticsdata.htm] offer top-level balance sheet and income statement data covering all domestically chartered insured commercial banks that have consolidated assets of $300 million or more.
-The OCC—commercial banking’s primary business regulator—issues a quarterly statistical profile of bank derivatives trading activities [http://www.occ.gov/topics/capital-markets/financial-markets/trading/derivatives/derivatives-quarterly-report.html].
+The Federal Reserve Board and the Office of the Comptroller of the Currency (OCC) are 2 principal sources of financial data about commercial banks.
+The Fed's report on Bank Assets and Liabilities offers top-level balance sheet and income statement data covering all domestically chartered insured commercial banks that have consolidated assets of $300 million or more.
+The OCC—commercial banking's primary business regulator—issues a Quarterly Report on Bank Derivatives Activities.

 Consumers' financial behavior

-The most detailed, ongoing analysis of consumers’ household finances is the Federal Reserve Board’s Survey of Consumer Finances (SCF) [http://www.federalreserve.gov/econresdata/scf/scfindex.htm].
-SCF includes information on families’ balance sheets, pensions, income, and demographic characteristics.
+The most detailed, ongoing analysis of consumers' household finances is the Federal Reserve Board's Survey of Consumer Finances (SCF).
+SCF includes information on families' balance sheets, pensions, income, and demographic characteristics.

 Official aggregation sites and compilations